LeoVen/C-Macro-Collections/CONTRIBUTING.md

 ## Here are things you could work on:

+> You can check out the TODO file to see what I've planned on doing, in case you want to work on any of those topics

 1. New features, new functions, new stuff!
     * Before adding anything new, please, first create an issue for it to be discussed;
     * Write tests to anything new you make.